-Attention: If User only mode is selected and the user hard disk password has been forgotten and cannot be made available to the service technician, neither Lenovo nor Lenovo authorized service technicians provide any services to reset the user hard disk passwords or to recover data from the hard disk drive.
+Attention: If User only mode is selected and the user hard disk password has been forgotten and cannot be made available to the service technician, neither Lenovo nor Lenovo authorized service technicians provide any services to reset the user hard disk password, or to recover data from the hard disk drive.
 To put the system back to operational status, the only Lenovo and Lenovo-authorized service solution would be to replace the hard disk drive or solid-state drive with a scheduled fee.

-To remove a user hard disk password that has been forgotten, when the supervisor password and master hard disk password are known, do the following:
+To remove a user hard disk password that has been forgotten, when the supervisor password and the master hard disk password are known, do the following:

-- 1. Turn on the computer.

-- 2. When the logo screen comes up, immediately press F1 to enter the ThinkPad Setup program.

-- 3. Select Security.

-- 4. Select Password.

-- 5. Select Hard-disk x password, where x is the letter of the hard disk drive.
-A pop-up window opens.

-- 6. Select Master hard disk password.

-- 7. Type the current master hard disk password in the Enter Current Password field.
-Then leave the Enter New Password field blank, and press Enter twice.

-- 8. Press F10.

-- 9. Press F10 to save changes and exit the ThinkPad Setup program.
+- 1. Turn on the computer. - When the logo screen comes up, immediately press F1 to enter the ThinkPad Setup program.
+When the power-on password icon is displayed on the screen, enter either the power-on password or the supervisor password. - 3.
+When the user hard disk password icon is displayed on the screen, press F1.
+The master hard disk password icon is displayed. - 4.
+Enter the master hard disk password to enter the ThinkPad Setup program. - 5.
+Select Security. - 6.
+Select Password. - 7.
+Select Hard-disk x password, where x is the letter of the hard disk drive.
+A pop-up window opens. - 8.
+Select Master hard disk password. - 9.
+Type the current master hard disk password in the Enter Current Password field.
+Then leave the Enter New Password field blank, and press Enter twice. - 10.
+Press F10 to save changes and exit the ThinkPad Setup program.
 The user hard disk password and the master hard disk password have been removed.